lukaslihotzki/tcpdiag/README.md

 This repository is a workspace that also contains other crates. csv is a custom crate to serialize data as csv.
 In contrast to the existing csv crate for serde, it supports nested fields and static computation of the CSV header.
-It uses custom traits that can be derived automatically by csv-derive.
 The synconn crate creates synthetic connections for tests and benchmarks.
 It is used by `./test.sh`.